pytorch/text/examples/BERT/README.md

     =========================================================================================
     | End of training | test loss  1.61 | exact   66.124% | f1   76.373%
     =========================================================================================

+## Process raw text data with a SentencePiece model

+We support to use SentencePiece for processing the string text data in all the three workflows.
+Please note that the vocabulary in the SentencePiece case is different from the one above so you have to train the BERT model from scratch.
+A pretrained SentencePiece model with 25000 words based on the unigram model is available [here](https://pytorch.s3.amazonaws.com/models/text/pretrained_spm/text_unigram_25000.model).

+    python mlm_task.py --epochs 1 --spm-path '.data/text_unigram_25000.model'
+    python ns_task.py --epochs 1 --spm-path '.data/text_unigram_25000.model'
+    python qa_task.py  --bert-model ns_bert.pt --epochs 3 --spm-path '.data/text_unigram_25000.mode'

 ## Structure of the example